-As part of a Strategic Review undertaken by both Camara Education UK Ltd. and its sister organisation, Camara Education CLG (registered in Ireland), the decision was taken to have common oversight of each company due to the similar nature of the operations of both companies.
-This change facilitates flexibility and quicker decision making whilst also facilitating common corporate governance and financial support across both companies if needed.
+Camara Education UK Ltd. and its sister organisation, Camara Education CLG (registered in Ireland), have common oversight of each company due to the similar nature of the operations of both companies.
+This facilitates flexibility and quicker decision making whilst also facilitating common corporate governance and financial support across both companies if needed.

-The balance sheet position as at 31st December 2022 is as follows:
+The balance sheet position as at 31st December 2023 is as follows:

-Restricted reserves £47,828 Unrestricted reserves deficit £43,598
+Restricted reserves £Nil Unrestricted reserves deficit £141,150